 You may contact us via e-mail at the address provided below.
 Please include your full name, email address associated with your account, and a detailed description of your data request.DATA RETENTION

-The information we may collect on Children, either directly from children using the Services, from parents of students enrolled in our Partner Schools, or from the Partner Schools, includes:
+The information we may collect on Children, either directly from children using the Services, from parents of students enrolled in our Partner Schools, or legal guardians of applicants to or students participating in our Educational Programs, includes:

 - Full name;